 All applicants for IT Masters must apply online.
 The application takes about 15 minutes to complete via the CSU online application form.

 Note: to apply for a Commonwealth Supported Place, you must select the option that says Payment: Commonwealth Support.
 The number of available Commonwealth Supported Places are limited for each course and this option will no longer appear once all places have been allocated.

 Once your application has been processed, you will receive a call from IT Masters advising you on the outcome of your application, and whether any further information is required for you to start studying.

-There are people with different level of experience in all of our subjects.
+There are people with different levels of experience in all of our subjects.
 Some have been in the industry for a long time, and some are switching career fields.

 Our free short courses provide a great introduction to various IT topics from Cyber Security to Networking Fundamentals.
 Our free short course IT Career Fundamentals is a great place to start and covers a lot of the basics across various IT fields.
-Get a feel for how we create a collaborative learning environment and increase your knowledge in some of these areas that you will soon be studying.
+Get a feel for how we create a collaborative learning environment and increase your knowledge in some of the areas that you will soon be studying.

 All short courses can be completed at your own pace and passing the course exam will earn you a certificate of achievement.
 Complete 3 or more and earn one elective subject credit, cutting your study time and savings down even lower.

 If you’re enrolling in a full-time study load (4 subjects), planning ahead is the way to go.
 Each subject will require 10-12 hours a week, and all of our lectures are held after hours.
 It can be done, but some extra prep can go a long way!